echan23/newsapp/README.md

 the StorageError.swift file that I provided in the repository.
 Then re-run "flutter run" and the app should launch.
 ********

 Upon entering the app, users are presented with a login page.
 They can click "Register Here" to register their account.
-After a use is logged in/registered, they're taken to a homepage where they can see recent posts.
+After a user is logged in/registered, they're taken to a homepage where they can see recent posts.
 The posts are displayed by recency, so the latest posts are at the top.
 Users can open a sidebar where they can view their profile and edit their bio.